KarlHegbloom/zotero-texmacs-integration/README.md

     karlhegbloom-integration-for-texmacs

+  * I had to change the outputFormat again.
+See below for how to run Better BibTeX for Zotero from a git clone.

     * Release 1.6.60 of Better BibTeX for Zotero is out.
 This contains the necessary support for this TeXmacs integration with Zotero.

   * The pull-request for my changes to Juris-M are under review.